HTTPArchive/almanac.httparchive.org/src/content/en/2025/seo.md

 Across both platforms, CLS remains a strongest metric, with around 75% of pages passing.
 However, LCP continues to lag near 55–60% on mobile, showing that loading speed remains the most persistent Core Web Vitals challenge for websites today.
 As [research shows](https://www.speedcurve.com/blog/psychology-site-speed/), this affects user satisfaction, and can also impact online conversions, particularly in an AI-driven landscape.

-The visible dip from March 2024 particularly on mobile reflects the transition toward Google's [March 2024 replacement of First Input Delay](https://searchengineland.com/google-replace-fid-inp-core-web-vitals-414546#:~:text=Interaction%20to%20Next%20Paint%20\(INP,nearly%20all\)%20interactions%20were%20below.&text=On%20the%20left%2C%20long%20tasks,rankings%2C%E2%80%9D%20according%20to%20Splitt.)
-(FID) with Interaction to Next Paint (INP).
+The visible dip from March 2024 particularly on mobile reflects the transition toward Google's <a hreflang="en" href="https://searchengineland.com/google-replace-fid-inp-core-web-vitals-414546#:~:text=Interaction%20to%20Next%20Paint%20\(INP,nearly%20all\)%20interactions%20were%20below.&text=On%20the%20left%2C%20long%20tasks,rankings%2C%E2%80%9D%20according%20to%20Splitt.">March 2024 replacement of First Input Delay (FID) with Interaction to Next Paint (INP)</a>.
 INP began surfacing in performance tools ahead of the rollout, introducing stricter thresholds that exposed responsiveness issues FID often overlooked.
 This gradual shift raised the bar for what's considered a "good" user experience and explains the shift when the change took effect.

 ### Image `loading` property usage